Student writing in organizer while sitting on picnic rugKarolinaGrabowskaKarolinaGrabowskaStudent writing in organizer while sitting on picnic rug

 Toyota’s Solid-State Battery Game Changer Technology

-Toyota’s solid-state battery technology is shaping up to be a game-changer in the electric vehicle (EV) industry.
+Toyota’s Solid-state battery technology is shaping up to be a game-changer in the electric vehicle (EV) industry.
 The company has long been known for its cautious approach to EVs, favoring hybrids and hydrogen fuel cells over fully electric models.
 But new developments indicate that Toyota is prepared to make a big move forward, as solid-state batteries promise better durability, faster charging, and longer range.

-The potential range of up to 745 miles on a single charge is among the most remarkable claims made about Toyota's solid-state batteries.
+The potential range of up to 745 miles on a single charge is among the most remarkable claims made about Toyota's Solid-state batteries.
 This would significantly outperform current lithium-ion battery technology, which typically maxes out at around 300-400 miles per charge.
 If Toyota can deliver on this promise, it could eliminate one of the biggest concerns for EV adoption—range anxiety.

 The new technology will deliver a maximum range of up to 745 miles on a full charge.